Kathleen Thelen: Recognition

 She was elected to the American Academy of Arts and Sciences in 2015 and to the Berlin-Brandenburg Academy of Sciences and Humanities in 2009.
 She has been awarded honorary degrees at the Vrije Universiteit Amsterdam (2013), the London School of Economics (2017), the European University Institute in Florence (2018) and, most recently, the University of Copenhagen (2018).
+Thelen received the Max Planck Research Award for Humanities and Social Sciences in 2003 for her work on German politics and political economy, the Michael Endres Research Prize from the Hertie School of Governance, Berlin, and was named an honorary fellow of the Society for the Advancement of Socio-Economics, both in 2019.
+She went on to also receive the Friedrich Schiedel-Award for politics and technology from the Bavarian School of Public Policy, Munich, in 2020 and most recently was named a Guggenheim Fellow for 2026-27.

 Thelen was also elected to serve as President of the American Political Science Association (APSA) from 2017 to 2018.
+From 2022 to 2023, she served as co-president of the APSA's Organized Section on American Political Economy.